Godrej Industries

 -

-The company's subsidiary aims to achieve 100% 'transparency' up to mills and refineries by 2025.
-As it is not clear if the company means 'traceability' and because the commitment is reported by a subsidiary, only partial points can be awarded.
+The company's subsidiary, Godrej Industries (Chemicals) aims to achieve 100% 'transparency' up to mills and refineries by 2025 in their Sustainable Palm Oil Policy Action Plan.
+The commitment is reported by a subsidiary, so only partial points can be awarded.

 -